Edgemoor

 Erickson):

-Therese Kelliher, former member of the
+Therese Kelliher, former member of

-Bicycle and Pedestrian Advisory Committee and newly appointed to the
+the Bicycle and Pedestrian Advisory Committee and newly appointed to the

-Transportation Commission, talked about the role BPAC played and projects they had
+Transportation Commission, talked about the role BPAC played and projects they

-started before the merge.
-BPAC provided
+had started before the merge.
+BPAC

-identified barriers to mobility.
+and identified barriers to mobility.
 A

 project list was submitted to Public Works for inclusion in the next comp plan

 and the Transportation Commission would take over that work in some way.
-None of the projects listed were in Edgemoor.
-However, it was agreed that a continuation of
+None of the projects listed were in

-the loop of sidewalk down Fieldston from Lairmont Manor to Willow would be a
+continuation of the loop of sidewalk down Fieldston from Lairmont Manor to

-good requested for inclusion in the plan.
+Willow would be a good requested for inclusion in the plan.

 Kym Fedale (Environmental Educator)